ansonsiva/Traffic-Control/README.md

 Traffic control game written in Swift 2/ SpriteKit

 I started this project to see how hard is to create self driving car world.
-In current stage they crashes into each other, if nobody controls traffic lights, so its pretty good game.
+In current stage they crashes into each other, if nobody controls traffic lights, so its pretty good for a game.

 Here's how it looks like. [[click here to see preview video](https://www.youtube.com/watch?v=BAaDZxT7Q-o)]